 - Crutches are used initially after surgery for protection. - A brace is typically applied to the leg after surgery.
 This is to help protect the repair during the early part of your recovery.
 The brace should be locked in full extension (straight) during walking for about the first 2 weeks after surgery until your quadriceps strength improves.
 Your therapist will help you decide when it is safe to unlock the brace.
 The brace is usually discontinued about 6 weeks after surgery. - The brace should be left in place at all times for the first two weeks after surgery, except during therapy, icing and while taking a shower.
-It should be worn during sleep.
+It should be worn during sleep for the first two weeks.
+Be careful if you get up at night and are not wearing the brace to avoid stumbling over cords/rugs and falling on your operative leg.